A girls listening to music sat on a wall in the park.

 • feeling sick

-If you're having lots of panic attacks at very unpredictable times without an obvious cause, you might be diagnosed with panic disorder.
+If you're having lots of panic attacks at unpredictable times without any clear trigger, you might be diagnosed with panic disorder.

-Because a panic attack is an intense feeling of fear and anxiety, it often happens if you are feeling very anxious about something happening in your life, or you have experienced something difficult or stressful.
-This might be:
+Having a panic attack is a symptom of anxiety.
+It often happens if you’re feeling very worried or stressed about something in your life, or if you’ve experienced something traumatic.

-What’s important is to try and understand what you might be feeling anxious or stressed about, and what types of situations or places can cause you to have panic attacks.
+But it’s important to try and understand what making you anxious and what types of situations or places are causing the panic attacks.
+Knowing your triggers can help you learn how to cope.

 What to do if you're having a panic attack

-During a panic attack you may feel like you are losing control and like you want to stop the panic attack fast, but remember that this feeling is temporary and there are things you can do to feel 'grounded' again.
+During a panic attack it can feel like you’re losing control and want to stop the panic attack fast.
+But remember this feeling is temporary.
+These tips can help you to feel 'grounded' again.

 Focus on breathing in slowly, then breathing out slowly.
-It can be helpful to count when you’re breathing to focus your mind.
-You can start small at first, like counting to three as you breathe in and counting to three as you breathe out.
-When you begin to calm down, you can increase how long you hold each breath to five seconds or seven seconds.
+Try counting as you breathe to focus your mind.
+Start small, like counting to three on each breath in and out.
+When you begin to calm down, increase how long you hold each breath to five or seven seconds.

-If a situation is making you feel panicked, try and find a space where you can take a moment to breathe and calm your thoughts.
-If you can’t physically go to a safe space, try visualising yourself somewhere where you feel calm, like on a favourite holiday.
+If a situation is making you feel panicked, try and find a spot where you can take a moment to breathe and calm your thoughts.
+If you can’t physically go to a safe space, try visualising a place where you feel calm.

-• Listen to some of your favourite music or watch your favourite TV show.
-This can help you switch off from your anxious thoughts and help to calm you down.
+Put on your favourite music or TV show to switch off from your anxious thoughts and calm down.

-• Drinking some water can help if you were breathing quickly, felt out of breath or were crying a lot during your panic attack, as your throat might feel dry or you may feel dehydrated.
+If you were breathing quickly, felt out of breath or were crying a lot during your panic attack, drinking water can help rehydrate you.

 Everyone has a different way of looking after themselves, so find something that works for you.